-Flying cross-country is another monumental step in qualifying for your check-ride.
+Flying cross-country is another monumental step in qualifying for your checkride.
 You get to fly to other airports by yourself, putting all your knowledge and flying skills to the test.
 First, your instructor will do a ground briefing with you and then fly with you on your first XC mission.
 The next step is for you to fly the same route... all by your lonesome!

-One thing to remember is to take some money or card with you.
+One thing to remember is to take some money or a payment card with you.
 Student pilots may need to land at another airport if the weather changes quickly.
 You may need to take a cab to a hotel.
 Also, the aircraft may need re-fueling along the way.
-Not to worry, the management of Dayton Aviation Services will reimburse the student pilot - just don't forget a receipt.
+Not to worry, the management of Dayton Aviation Services will reimburse the student pilot for the gas-just don't forget the receipt.

-HOURS OF OPERATION HEY, Let me in!
+HOURS OF OPERATION

+HEY, Let Me In!

-Office hours for the schoolhouse are Monday thru Friday 9am to 5pm but we are here all the time.
-We do not publish any closure dates other than Thanksgiving, Christmas Day, New Year's Day, and Independence Day.
+Office hours for the schoolhouse are Monday thru Friday 9am to 5pm, except Wednesday, and Saturdays 1pm-5pm, but we are here all the time.
+We do not publish any closure dates other than Thanksgiving week, Christmas Day, New Year's Day, and Independence Day.
 Even then, we have been known to come in and offer flights if the weather is great.
 Just enquire beforehand.
 We can work something out with you.